Bilbao, Vitoria-Gasteiz, and Donostia-San Sebastián

 In this CWF24 we propose a journey through the Thematic Areas and Global Challenges at a global level, through specific experiences that we want to contrast with your own experiences, trying to create possibilities for collaboration in the near future.
 We hope that the CWF24 will be an enriching experience to better understand these changes and propose new challenges for the future".

 Below, we present the final conclusions we reached after CWF2024, which generously align with the forecasts we made a year ago.
-Detailed reports on each thematic area, the DC Living Labs, each global challenge, and other CWF24 sessions are available in this shared space, along with their corresponding graphic materials.
+Detailed reports on each thematic area, the DC Living Labs, each global challenge, and other CWF24 sessions are available in this website, along with their corresponding graphic materials.
 The audiovisual materials are also accessible on the CCIs in the Basque Country YouTube channel.

 Over the three days of the forum 500 people were involved in the different activities, from 42 countries, and had the opportunity to listen to over 50 speakers and visit 12 cultural and creative institutions.
 The participatory discussion sessions on global challenges have been spaces for open dialogue, in which more than 210 participants have shared their own experiences and perspectives, enriching our collective understanding.
 And over 250 interactions were enabled at the speed meeting sessions.
 The forum was livestreamed during the first and the third day giving the opportunity to participants who could not attend in-person to follow the event in real time with simultaneous translation in three languages, English, Basque and Spanish.